Compliance Resource Hub

 Child labor regulations

 Virginia does not mandate meal or rest breaks for adult employees.
-Minor workers have specific lunch period protections under Virginia's child labor regulations.
+Minors under 16 have lunch period protections under Virginia's child labor rules.

 Adults: No Mandate